 Sr. no Type of Instrument Percentage of exposure Circular references 1.
-1. Overseas Securities The Scheme may invest in oversear financial assets in accordance wit guidelines as stipulated by SEBI from time to time.
-Under normal circumstances, the Scheme shall not have an exposure of more than 15% of its net assets in foreign securities, subject to regulatory limits.
-Para 12.19 of SEBI Master Circular dated May 19, 2023.
-2. Derivatives Instruments The Scheme may also invest up to 50% of the portfolio in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI (MF) Regulations.
-12.25 of SEBI Master Circular dated May 19, 2023.
-3. Securitized Debt Investment in securitized debt shall not exceed 50% of the net assets of the Scheme.
-Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular dated May 19, 2023.
+Overseas Securities Under normal circumstances scheme shall not have an exposure of more than 15% of its net assets in foreign securities.
+However, the AMC with a view to protecting the interests of the investors, may increase exposure in foreign securities as deemed fit from time to time.
+Para 12.19 of SEBI Master Circular .
+2. Securitized Debt It is the intention of the scheme that the investments in securitised debts will not, normally exceed 60% of the net assets of the scheme.
+Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular.
+3. Derivatives Instruments The scheme may also invest upto 100% of the portfolio (i.e. net assets including cash) in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI Regulations.
+Para 7.5, 7.6 and 12.25 of SEBI Master Circular .